 Refine search resultsSkip to search results

-[Tokyo: Kinrindo, 1883].
-12mo, leaves printed and sewn in the Japanese manner; xylographic illustrations in text throughout; original black wrappers, printed and manuscript labels on upper cover (the former partially perished); wrappers a bit worn, string partially perished.
+Tokyo: Kinrindo, .
+Fukurotoji, 7" x 4.75", 21 leaves numbered to 22 (one leaf numbered both 2 & 3); original black wrappers, printed and manuscript labels on upper cover (the former mostly perished); wrappers a bit worn, string partially perished.
 Illustrated with two annotated facial diagrams and 8 portraits depicting various facial characteristics.
 Preface dated Tenpo 11 (1840).
-National Diet Library only in OCLC as of June, 2014.
+National Diet Library only in OCLC as of March 2021.